neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

         documentPath = ${documentNode.path}
   }

-  # the value of this object is the formated debug output of all keys given to the object
+  # the value of this object is the formatted debug output of all keys given to the object

 .. _TYPO3_TypoScript__Template: